-1. Choose the design for your mandala.
+Choose the design for your mandala.

-A mandala can be a simple pattern, or an intricate design - the basic idea is something symmetrical: a circle with repeating patterns.
-How complex you go may depend on how much time you have to create your mandala.
+A mandala can be as simple or complex as you want it to be - the basic idea is something symmetrical: a circle with repeating patterns.

 Take inspiration from a flower, a spiral, or a sun shape.
 Or, simply make up a pattern as you go based upon the materials you collect.

-For nature, for everyone

-- 2. Collect materials for your mandala.
-Here are some materials you can collect to make your mandala:
+2. Collect materials for your mandala.
+Here are some ideas:

 - Sand

-- Soil wet and dry soils makes for different shades
+- Soil

 - Pebbles

 - Leaves

-- · Flowers or petals
+- Flowers or petals

 - Foraged berries

 - Fallen fruit

 - Grass

 - Twigs

-- Cones try different sizes
+- Cones

 - Catkins

 - Acorns and nuts

 - Sea shells

 - Snail shells